During my journey of transformation, I became aware of 8 degrees of desire I had lived my life from.

 Our stories are needed for others to gain knowledge and wisdom from our experiences.
 Telling our story helps us let go of the past, forgive, and live for today.
 Through storytelling, I believe the entire world can be transformed.
-I believe ancient practices assist in transformation and support leading the world into the New Golden Era of peace and equity.
-It is time to evolve, share our stories, and give the gifts of our soul.
+1 Thes.
+2:8-12 It is time to evolve, share our stories, and give the gifts of our soul.

 Life Area (Manifestation and fulfillment)+Event (Sequence and Details/Lesson or Blessing)+Degree of Yes (perception, view/intention, desire)=Transformation/Shift

 Gratitude is vital to living life fully.
 I am grateful for all the people close to me on this journey, all the prayers, and my children for being so understanding during this time of my life.
-Thank you to all the giants, ancestors, teachers, and practitioners, whose shoulders we are standing, in Truth, on.
+Thank you to all the giants, ancestors, teachers, and practitioners, whose shoulders we are standing on, in Truth.

 Peace and Love,